Dolphin, Grateful and Anchor Societies

 At this time the slave trade was promoted by the King and pursued by other European trading countries as a legitimate trade.
 It was some 30 years after Colston’s death before the abolition movement started and it was not until 1833 that the Abolition of Slavery Act officially banned slavery.

-The Societies are linked to the issue of slavery by seeking to emulate the charitable endeavours of Edward Colston.
-The Societies’ founders were never his contemporaries and the Societies never received any of his wealth.
+The founding of the Societies was inspired by the charitable endeavours of Edward Colston, although the founders themselves were never Colston's contemporaries nor did the Societies receive any of his wealth.
 Nevertheless, we are sensitive to these links and to the evils of slavery, both in the days of Colston and in the appalling levels of modern day slavery.
-We recognize also that black citizens in Bristol today can suffer disadvantage in terms of education, employment and housing for reasons that connect back to the days of the trans-Atlantic slave trade.
+We recognize also that black and minority ethnic citizens in Bristol today can suffer disadvantage in terms of education, employment and housing for reasons that connect back to the days of the trans-Atlantic slave trade.

 The Societies Today